meetoseh/backend/docs/redis/keys.md

   pictures, and goes to nothing if they are not.
 This acts similarly to load-shedding to prevent a negative feedback loop filling the cache.

+- `updates:{repo}:lock`: goes to a string key if the corresponding repo has an instance undergoing an update right now.
+Used as a simple way to achieve one-at-a-time updates.
+  Used by frontend-web, jobs, and backend repos.

+  When set the value is a random token used to identify which instance holds the lock.
+  The value is generated just before the instance shuts down and stored via the diskcache key `updater-lock-key`

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,